joshmarinacci/ecsy-two/README.md

 See the [simple example](examples/simple) for an example of using both the keyboard and gamepad together.

-Currently recognizing the more advance states of complex controllers is not supported.
+Currently recognizing the more advanced states of complex controllers is not supported.
-You would have to copy and fork the the gamepad.js to get additional data.
+You would have to copy and fork `gamepad.js` to get additional data.
 Or please [file an issue](https://github.com/joshmarinacci/ecsy-two/issues) with the data you want to access.